 India is signatory to "Male' Declaration" wherein health sector has to be strengthened so as to make it climate resilient.
-According to Male' Declaration, it is desired that health-care facilities should be prepared & made climate-resilient, particularly in ensuring that these facilities are able to withstand any climatic event, and that essential services such as water, sanitation, waste management and electricity are functional during such events.
-Further, for being climate resilient, the health department has to undertake measures to initiate the greening of the health sector by adopting environment-friendly technologies, and using energy-efficient services.
+According to Male' Declaration, it is desired that health-care facilities should be prepared & climate-resilient, particularly in promoting to encourage that these are able to withstand any climatic event, and that essential services such as water, sanitation, waste management and electricity are functional during such events.
+Further, for climate resilient, the health department has to undertake measures to initiate the greening of the health sector by adopting environment-friendly technologies, and using energyefficient services.